Lumia art: Light organ

 Louis-Bertrand Castel invented the first light organ in the seventeenth century.
 For more information check light organ or color organ.

 Painting aspects

 There are different forms of art that use light as a medium:

 Light art

 Light art is an art form that focuses on the expression of light.
 Light art includes stained glass which transmits light through colored glass.
 This type of art dates back to the 4th century.
 This art is found in churches and mosques with stained glass windows.
 Another used of light art is shadow puppetry in which shadows can create moving images.
 This art can be dated back to 380 BC by the use of Plato in his allegory of the cave.
 Light art is even used in modern photography and motion pictures which uses artificial light to help captures images.
-Artists recognized for their use of light include James Turrell, Robert Irwin, Dan Flavin, Bruce Nauman, Jenny Holzer, Leo Villareal, Mel and Dorothy Tanner, and George Stadnick.
+Artists recognized for their use of light include James Turrell, Robert Irwin, Dan Flavin, Grimanesa Amorós, Bruce Nauman, Jenny Holzer, Leo Villareal, Mel and Dorothy Tanner, and George Stadnik.